 University of Lynchburg does not offer any courses or programs specific to students with disabilities, however we offer a wide range of academic support services for all students.
 The small class environment, close-knit community and abundance of resources provide students with a strong support system for personal and academic achievement.
 We encourage students to use these various resources proactively rather than reactively for the best outcome.

-The Center for Accessibility and Disability Resources offers students with disabilities academic support through Learning Strategies Mentoring (LSM).
-The specific focal point of this mentoring program is transition and executive function (time management, organization, planning, etc).
-Students scheduled for LSM meet with the Accessibility and Disability Resources Coordinator weekly for one semester and thereafter on an needed basis.
-While spaces are generally reserved for students new to the University (freshman and transfer), the Coordinator works with all students with disabilities as appointments are available.
+The Center for Accessibility and Disability Resources (CADR) offers students with disabilities academic support through Learning Strategies Mentoring (LSM).
+The focus of this mentoring program is transition and executive function (time management, organization, planning, etc.).
+Students scheduled for LSM meet with CADR staff weekly for one semester and thereafter on an as-needed basis.
+While spaces are generally reserved for students who are new to the University (first-year and transfer), CADR works with all students with disabilities as appointments are available.